reactjs/react.dev/content/docs/getting-started.md

 ### React for Beginners {#react-for-beginners}

 If you feel that the React documentation goes at a faster pace than you're comfortable with, check out [this overview of React by Tania Rascia](https://www.taniarascia.com/getting-started-with-react/).
-It introduces the most important React concepts in a detailed, beginner-friendly way.
-Once you're done, give the documentation another try!
+It introduces the most important concepts of React *in detailed* and *beginner-friendly way.* Once you're done, give the documentation another try!

 ### React for Designers {#react-for-designers}

-If you're coming from a design background, [these resources](https://reactfordesigners.com/) are a great place to get started.
+If you're coming from a design background, [these resources](https://reactfordesigners.com/) are a great place to start with.

 ### JavaScript Resources {#javascript-resources}